LucasDelfino92/morrowindsharp/mw2.md

   - In the BAIN installer, tick **00 Core + Vanilla Meshes** only.
   - Also install **GH Patches and Replacers**.
     - In the BAIN installer, tick **10 Atlas - Vanilla BC Mushrooms** only.
-  - Also install [**Graphic Herbalism Lighting**](https://www.nexusmods.com/morrowind/mods/47864) by GrunTella.
-Picking a glowing plant will also remove the glow-light.
+  - Also install [**Graphic Herbalism Lighting**](https://www.nexusmods.com/morrowind/mods/47864), which makes picking a glowing plant also remove the glow-light.
 - [**MWSE Hide the Skooma**](https://www.nexusmods.com/morrowind/mods/48454) by Necrolesian
 Automatically hides your drugs so you don't have to dump them on the floor in order to trade.
 - [**Pluginless and Adjustable Lower First Person Sneak**](https://www.nexusmods.com/morrowind/mods/48642) by Celediel